shanebweaver/martha-build/README.md

 Via whatever hardware, hang the T5 light outside and above the tent using the adjustable ropes.

-Plug the light into the timed power strip on the `timed` side, and adjust the power strip to toggle on/off every 12 hours.
-This will create the day/night cycle.
+Plug the light into the timed power strip on the `timed` side.

 ### Humidifier